koordinator-sh/koordinator/docs/proposals/scheduling/20230811-node-resource-amplification.md

 On k8s side, user (end user or other system) annotates the Node to specify its resource amplification ratio.

 On koord-manager side, the Node mutating webhook intercepts the Node status updating request from kubelet and modifies its `capacity` and `allocatable` according to the amplification ratio.
 It also records their raw values in annotations of the Node.

+On koord-scheduler side, the `NodeNUMAResource` scheduling plugin filters and scores Nodes with similar logic to the `NodeResourcesFit` plugin for those without NUMA topology policy, but with one difference: It amplifies the request of CPUSet Pods with the Node's CPU normalization ratio, as CPUSet Pods would get real physical CPUs requested so that their requests would occupy more CPU resources than what they specify on Nodes with allocatable CPU amplified.
+For example, a CPUSet Pod with CPU request 1 would occupy 1 physical CPU on a Node, if the Node's CPU amplification ratio is 2, the Pod would actually occupy 2 amplified CPUs (which are mapped to 1 physical CPU) on this Node.
+Similarly, for those with NUMA topology policy, the plugin filters and scores Nodes with the same special logic with those NUMA zone CPU resources amplified.

 ### API